philipempl/ResearchyPi/readme.md

 [Install]
 WantedBy=multi-user.target
 ```

-Then you need to grant rights to the user and enable the systemd file on startup by running the following commands:
+Then, grant rights to the user and enable the systemd file on startup by running the following commands:

 ```shell
 sudo chmod 644 /etc/systemd/system/update-stats.service
 sudo systemctl daemon-reload
 sudo systemctl enable update-stats.service sudo systemctl start update-stats.service
 ```

 ## Contributing

-Have a look through existing [Issues](https://github.com/philipempl/researchypi/issues) and [Pull Requests](https://github.com/philipempl/researchypi//pulls) that you could help with.
+If you'd like to contribute, have a look through existing [Issues](https://github.com/philipempl/researchypi/issues) and [Pull Requests](https://github.com/philipempl/researchypi/pulls) that you could help with.
 If you would like to request a feature or report a bug, please [create a GitHub Issue](https://github.com/philipempl/researchypi/issues) using one of the default templates.

 ## Authors